• You are here:

 Course Objectives

-1. Educators will have a working knowledge of the different types of love styles and attachment theory issues that people use for human needs and emotions.
+1. Educators will learn relevant knowledge of the different types of love styles and their relationship attachment theory issues for student and human applications.

 2. Teachers will analyze possible causes of divorce, family issues and the impact on the affective needs of children, adolescents and student applications.

-3. Participants will learn how to incorporate and evaluate the encouragement they will understand of children, teens and students in classrooms and school environments.
+3. Participants will understand how to incorporate and evaluate the love languages of children, teens and students in classrooms and school environments.

-4. Educators will be able to discern the 5 languages: Words of Affirmation, Quality Time, Receiving Gifts, Acts of Service and Physical Touch and apply them appropriately.
+4. Educators will be able to discern the 5 languages: Words of Affirmation, Quality Time, Receiving Gifts, Acts of Service and Physical touch and apply them appropriately.

-5. Educators will participate in family, friends as well as peer discussions and research topics related to the encouragement they will understand topics as applied to human relations.
+5. Educators will participate in family, friends as well as peer discussions and research topics related to the love language topics as applied to human relations.

-6. Teachers will write about encouragement they will understand in family and society with an emphasis on attachment theory as applied to society, students and school environments.
+6. Teachers will research articles with an emphasis on attachment theory as applied to Love deprivation in early childhood upbringing of students and impact on schooling.

 Credit Hours